RanolP/awesome-mcje-vanilla-tech/README.md

 ### Via Shader

 - [Flipping Gravity - In Minecraft!](https://youtu.be/L7fdljqk2jA) by VelVoxel Raptor - Creating a 90 degree flipped view by spectating or glowing entity tricks.

+## Custom Recipe

+- [1.13 Custom NBT Crafting Workaround](https://youtu.be/gwCwZ5ZDnvo) by VelVoxel Raptor - Adding the recipe for Spawn Eggs to make the item not acquistable by survival play and replacing the item when use to attaching NBTs to the item.